joshkeating/jk-nav-ff/README.md

 npm run build
 ```

-To add to Firefox as an add-on:
+To add to Firefox as a temporary add-on:

 1. open Firefox
 2. enter `about:debugging` in the URL bar